BurntSushi/termcolor/doc/rg.1.md

   glob flags may be used.
 Globbing rules match .gitignore globs.
 Precede a glob with a '!' to exclude it.

     The --glob flag subsumes the functionality of both the --include and --exclude flags commonly found in other tools.

     Values given to -g must be quoted or your shell will expand them and result in unexpected behavior.

     Combine with the --files flag to return matched filenames (i.e., to replicate ack/ag's -g flag).
+For example:

-    For example: rg -g '\<glob\>' --files
+        rg -g '*.foo' --files

 -h, --help
 : Show this usage message.